 Treat others without prejudice, and with fairness and integrity.

-Conduct business with good intentions with supporting documentation that can be verified.
+Conduct business with good intentions, supported by clear evidence that can be verified.

 |5)||Creation of Long-term Value to Stakeholders

-Do everything you can to help the Company grow.
-Create value for Stakeholders and help the Company achieve the Five Business Goals of growth, prosperity, stability, sustainability, and dignity.
+Do everything you can to help the Company grow and create value for stakeholders which will lead the Company towards achievement of the five goals of growth, prosperity, stability, sustainability, and dignity.
 Do not do anything that might compromise these values.

 |6)||Promotion of Best Practices

 Create and choose the best and proper practices for each task.

 |2.1||PTTEP promotes the exercise of shareholders’ basic rights such as the right of share ownership registration, the right of share ownership transfer, the right to receive significant information and communications from PTTEP in a regular and timely manner, the right to attend and cast votes in shareholders’ meetings, the right to appoint or dismiss the Company’s Directors, and the right to a share of profits.|

 |2.2||PTTEP conscientiously abides by the laws and rules concerning the shareholders’ right to make a decision or right to be informed about any decision made by PTTEP Group in regard to change of the fundamentals of PTTEP Group, such as any change in the Company’s memorandum or articles of association, any approval for a capital increase, or any extraordinary transaction such as a transfer of significant assets.|